http://www.healingtherapies.info/ChickenFeet.htm

 In other words, I have found that it is not desirable to remove

-the precipitated minerals which precipitated out as the extracted
+the precipitated minerals which precipitated out as the

-hyperplasia of regenerating tissue disappeared and remarkable
+were used, the hyperplasia of regenerating tissue disappeared

-and function, indicating that it restored memory to the tissues.
+position and contour and function, indicating that it restored

-TREATMENT USING MY MEDICAL
+TREATMENT USING MY MEDICAL PROTEIN

-PROTEIN HYDROLYSATE
+HYDROLYSATE

-My Protein Hydrolysate is particularly useful for the treatment of
+My Protein Hydrolysate is particularly useful for the treatment

-burns, particularly third degree burns.
+of burns, particularly third degree burns.
 The dry powder is

-sprinkled over the effected area and combines with the moisture in
+sprinkled over the effected area and combines with the moisture

-gel to the burned area about every third day.
+powder or gel to the burned area about every third day.

 In the case of third degree burns, the powder allows for the

-fiberblasts or regenerative cells to continue to grow out from the
+fiberblasts or regenerative cells to continue to grow out from

-from the new skin in a normal way.
+actually grows from the new skin in a normal way.

 In most cases of wounds in animals treated with my material,